freealise/freealise/ar/README.md

 interpolator: use moviepy for transparent video ?
 morpher: use to match timepoints with transparent holes
+pano: use svg displacer for thumbnail depth (add to static image hf space);
-pano: use svg or change webgl2 vertex buffers for displacement map parallax in overlay, remove videodome
+change webgl2 vertex buffers for displacement map parallax in overlay;
+use gsv custom tiles for sound mapping; replace videodome

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown